PREngineer/Event-Manager/README.md

 It consists of a Web Server component and a Database component.
 The Web Server component is used to display a user interface and reporting.
 The Database component is used to hold the data of interest.

-Admin authentication is done through an Azure Active Directory.
+Admin authentication was done through an Azure Active Directory.

 Core web development technologies include:
   * HTML